 - Resistance to Economic Fluctuations:

 Never before has the public been exposed to so many articles and advertisements relating to wellness and fitness programs.
 When American households cut back on vacations and consumer spending during the Great Recession, we saw health club memberships increase as people were more focused on improving their own physical health and well-being.
 The challenging job market also freed up more time for Americans to work on something they could control – their own health.
-Total fitness memberships continued to grow on an annual basis throughout the economic downturn and into the recovery proving Health Clubs are about as recession proof as you can get in the retail industry.

 - Safety and Security: